 Dr. Albanesi is an Associate Professor and the Chair of the Sociology Department at the University of Colorado Colorado Springs.
 She was the Graduate Director of the MA program in Sociology from 2006-2013 and continues to be very involved with the Master's program.
 Dr. Albanesi received her Ph.D.
 (2001) in Sociology from the University of California at Berkeley.
 She received her M.A. from the University of California at Berkeley and completed her undergraduate studies at Wesleyan University in Middletown, Connecticut.
-Research interests include heterosexuality, gender, education, disability, and religion.
+Research interests include gender, disability, education, heterosexuality and religion.
 She currently teaches both graduate and undergraduate courses in social theory, sexuality, gender, class stratification, religion, disability and culture.
-She serves as the Sociology coordinater for the Western Social Science Association (http://wssa.asu.edu/).
+She served as President of the Western Social Science Association in 2015-2016. http://www.wssaweb.com/

 Albanesi, Heather, Dukes, Richard & Marsha Singlevich (2012) “With Strings Attached: Philanthropic Funding and Greater Inclusiveness,” Social Science Journal .
 DOI: http://dx.doi.org/10.1016/j.soscij.2012.05.002

 Dukes, Richard & Heather Albanesi, (2012) “Seeing Red: Quality of an essay, color of the grading pen and student reactions to the grading process” Social Science Journal, DOI: http://dx.doi.org/10.1016/j.soscij.2012.07.005

 Gender and Sexual Agency: How Young People Make Choices about Sex.
 (2010) Lexington Books, a division of the Rowman & Littlefield Publishing Group.